If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Tileset 13

-The tileset for the Summer Beach House on Route 19, despite being incredibly limited, somehow managed to feature two unused tiles.
-These two tiles are the ones which make up the white rectangle which also goes unused in Tileset 01 and 02.
+The tileset for the Summer Beach House on Route 19, has two unused tiles.
+They both form halves of a white rectangle, which also goes unused in Tileset 01 and 02.
 These tiles do not appear in any of the map's blocks.

 Tileset Unused Tiles